-As discussed below under "Loan Agreements" and in Notes 6 and 13 in the accompanying notes to the condensed consolidated financial statements, the Working Capital Revolver Loan requires, among other things, that we meet certain financial covenants.
+As discussed below under "Loan Agreements" and in Notes 6, the Working Capital Revolver Loan requires, among other things, that we meet certain financial covenants.
 The Working Capital Revolver Loan does not include financial covenant requirements unless a defined covenant trigger event has occurred and is continuing.
-As of March 31, 2018, no trigger event had occurred.
+As of June 30, 2018, no trigger event had occurred.